DIY Elinchrom Ranger Quadra Speed Ring

 Share

-9 Responses to “DIY Elinchrom Ranger Quadra Speed Ring”
+9 responses to “DIY Elinchrom Ranger Quadra Speed Ring”

-Hi, well done!
+1. Hi, well done!
 I’m also trying to do something like that to make a beauty dish for my D-Lites, I just wanna ask you the thickness (in millimeters if you can) of the steel you used!
 Bye!

-Thanks!
+2. Thanks!
 I asked the machinist and he thinks it was either 18 or 20 gauge steel.
 I just used a dial caliper to measure the circular part and, including paint, it’s about 0.03″ or 0.762 mm thick.
 I hope that helps!

-It helps a lot! thanks!
+3. It helps a lot! thanks!

-Hi Jan, nice work.
+4. Hi Jan, nice work.

 Would you be interested in remaking and selling one of these to me?
 I don’t have experience with metal working and have been dying to get an octabox on my Quadra.